With Zod

 Choose your validator and install the client:

-# With Zod (recommended for familiar APIs)
+# With Zod

 bun add @ws-kit/client @ws-kit/zod zod

-# With Valibot (lighter bundles)
+# With Valibot (smaller bundle size)

 bun add @ws-kit/client @ws-kit/valibot valibotQuick Start